This article is a guide to non-toxic sleeping gear for camping, including sleeping bags, liners, blankets, pillows, and mats.

 Non-Toxic Camping Sheets

-I use these AmazonBasics polyester sheets, though there are specific sheets for Thermarests and other brands of sleeping mats.
-They are also polyester, the only difference is they are fitted exactly for the Thermarest.
+I used these AmazonBasics polyester sheets, though there are specific sheets for Thermarests and other brands of sleeping mats.

 You don’t want any cotton in your tent if it’s at all damp – it doesn’t do well outside for long if it’s humid, and it’s terrible when wet.